 Plant Invaders: Non-Native Invasive Plants in the United States

-One topic that has been pervasive in the news lately, especially as we approach important elections in 2008, is the issue of illegal alien immigration into this country.
-Hopeful politicians are campaigning on the issue, state and local goverments are trying to deal with the strains placed on their services and many people are understandably angered by a massive influx of people who have entered the country without proper documentation.
+One topic that has been pervasive in the news lately, especially as we approach important elections in 2014, is the issue of illegal immigration into this country.
+Hopeful politicians will no doubt be campaigning on the issue, state and local goverments are trying to deal with the strains placed on their services and many people are understandably angered by a massive influx of people who have entered the country without going through the proper channels.

 But Did You Know...

-Another invasion is taking place under our noses yet in plain sight?
-Non-native invasive plant species are quietly invading this country displacing native species, disrupting entire ecosystems, contributing to extinctions, damaging private and public lands (including our National Parks), causing agricultural losses, perhaps even threatening our food supply and COSTING ALL OF US HUNDREDS OF BILLIONS OF DOLLARS EACH YEAR!
+Another invasion is taking place in plain sight all across our country?
+Non-native invasive plant species are quietly invading this country displacing native species, disrupting entire ecosystems, contributing to loss of diversity, instroducing non-native pathogens, damaging private and public land (including our National Parks), causing agricultural losses, perhaps even threatening our food supply and costing the U.S. taxpayers hundreds of billions of dollars each year!

 While the particular invasive plant species may differ across the country depending upon the climate and habitat, the problem exists in all 50 states as well as Canada and Mexico.
 In fact, the problem of non-native invasive plant species is worldwide.